sebald/scroll-rack/README.md

 ## Backlog

+- Navigation from last section page to page of following section.
+- Clean up configuration options
+- Highlight footnotes when `:target`ed
 - Parse code to generate additional documentation
  - Documentation for TypeScript Interfaces
  - Documentation for custom HTML/Web Components and their API